jiesiman/AMA564_Project_VIT/README.md

-# AMA564_Project_VIT
+# AMA564_Project
-This is the Vision Transformer model for age-gender detection My Runtime Environment Configuration：
+This is the Vision Transformer model for age-gender detection, The model is too large to upload.
+My Runtime Environment Configuration：
 1. Python 3.9
 2. torch 1.7.1+cu110